Br0m0r/Backup-SN/services/auth/auth_readme.md

 **What it does:** Starts everything up
 1. Connects to database
 2. Creates all handlers and services
-3. Sets up routes (/register, /login, /logout, /session)
+3. Sets up routes:
+   - Public: /register, /login, /logout, /session
+   - Internal: /internal/verify-token, /internal/user/:id
 4. Adds security middleware
 5. Starts server on port 8081